Mamacita (Super Junior song)

 "Mamacita" is a song recorded in two languages (Korean and Japanese) by South Korean boy band Super Junior.
-The Korean version was released through SM Entertainment on August 29, 2014, while the Japanese version was released on December 17, 2014, by Avex Trax.
+The Korean version was released as the lead single of the group's seventh Korean studio album of the same name, through SM Entertainment on August 29, 2014, while the Japanese version was released on December 17, 2014, by Avex Trax.

 In Japan, the single reached number-one on the weekly Oricon Singles Chart and sold over 69,000 copies.

 Background

 On August 21, 2014, SM Entertainment posted teaser images and confirmed that Super Junior will release their seventh studio album at the end of the month.
 On August 23, another teaser image was revealed showing the group in cowboy theme and confirming "Mamacita" as the lead single.
 Two days later, SM uploaded an image teaser video and announced that the group will experiment with new music and performances that are different from their previous releases.

 The Japanese version of "Mamacita (Ayaya)" was released on December 17, which contained on the B-Side song named "Lunar Eclipse".
 The single was released in three different editions: CD-only, CD+DVD and E.L.F JAPAN version.